Gundolf68/tstdb/README.md

 13	's'	0	0	0	1
 ```
 ### Use as database
 Ternary Search Trees are underestimated mainly because they are usually only used as a sorted set.
 However, they can be used very efficiently as a (simple) database.
-Let's make a little example (we wan't to store users and groups):
+Let's make a little example:
 ```Lua
 local TSTDB = require("tstdb")